irisfofs/jekyll-rp_logs/README.md

   lorem ipsum: [dolor, sit amet]
 ```

 Tag aliases function just like implications, except the original tag is removed.
 So they effectively convert one tag into another tag.
 Or tags.

-Example syntax:
+Example syntax (for your `_config.yml`):

 ```yaml
 tag_aliases: